whacked/cow/learning braille.md

-#blog

 # what's written on matzos?

 Many years ago, I shared office space with a fascinating man named Mike.
-An elderly fellow with a long career in finance, every morning he would plop into his Aeron and spend the day making calls to his buddies, probably to arrange for them to give talks or join a new financial initiative.
-His hearing was poor, which was compensated by his booming voice.
+An elderly fellow with a long career in finance, every morning he would plop into his Aeron and spend the day making calls to his buddies, probably to invite them to give talks or join new financial initiatives.
+He had severe hearing loss, which he had transformed into gains of loudness in speaking.
 All the sound waves that missed his speakerphone simply spilled to the rest of the office.
-The students nearby got a kick from listening to him because of his no-shits-given attitude and dark humor.
+The students nearby got a kick from overhearing his conversations because of his no-shits-given attitude and dark humor.
 He would tell his friends: I have 3 children, each of them flawed in their own ways, but they have given me 6 grandchildren, each of them perfect -- grandchildren are God's way of telling you to not kill your children!

 One day I overheard him telling a joke: at lunchtime during Passover, a Jewish man spots a blind Jewish man sitting at a park.
 Thinking that the Passover meal is better with company, he sits next to the blind fellow and offers a sheet of matzo.
 The blind man holds the matzo in silence for a moment, then exclaims, "who wrote this crap?"

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/6/6e/Matzot_Ren%C3%A9_Neymann_Wasselonne_avril_2014.jpg/1024px-Matzot_Ren%C3%A9_Neymann_Wasselonne_avril_2014.jpg)
 source: https://en.wikipedia.org/wiki/Matzo#/media/File:Matzot_Ren%C3%A9_Neymann_Wasselonne_avril_2014.jpg

-Maybe hearing Mike's joke planted the seeds, but in 2019, I decided to learn Braille.
+Maybe hearing Mike's joke planted the seeds, but in 2019, I decided to learn ~~how to read matzos~~ Braille.
 Some people asked if I'm losing my eyesight.
 My eyes aren't great, but they're still functional.

 Of the five major sensory modalities, most people are familiar with auditory (spoken) and visual (printed) communication.
 Learning to read braille is one of the few methods of verbal communication readily learnable today, which immediately loads a new (tactile) sensory channel.
 A fascinating exercise of plasticity!